 This brings us back to the chicken or the egg argument.
 Are mood disorders causing the changes in circadian rhythms or are alter circadian rhythms causing mood disorders?[ref]
 There seem to be arguments on both sides, and it could be that both sides are correct in that the interrelated feedback loops could keep driving the dysfunction.[ref]

 One strong argument for circadian dysfunction causing mood disorders is that genetic variants in the core circadian genes are linked to increased risk of major depressive disorder, bipolar disorder, and anxiety.
 Another strong link is that altering the CLOCK gene in mice can produce a mouse model of depression.
-One specific strain, called CLOCKdelta19 mice, causes a longer circadian period with mania and anxiety during daylight and euthymia in darkness[ref] Knockdown of BMAL1 in the SCN of mice induced helplessness, behavioral despair, anxiety and weight gain.[ref]
+One specific strain, called CLOCK delta19 mice, causes a longer circadian period with mania and anxiety during daylight and and then a normal mood state when in darkness[ref] Decreasing the BMAL1 gene in the suprachiasmatic nucleus of mice induced helplessness, behavioral despair, anxiety and weight gain.[ref]

 But not all circadian gene mutations cause mood disorders.
 Per1 and Per2 mouse mutant strains have altered circadian rhythms without mood alterations.
 This has led some to hypothesize that light, rather than circadian rhythm, plays a causal role in mood disorders.[ref]
 While a genetic variant of the CLOCK gene may double the risk of bipolar disorder, obviously not everyone with the variant will become bipolar.[ref]

 Looking at animal models of depression adds more fuel to both sides of the argument.
 Chronic mild stress causes a dampening in the amplitude of circadian rhythms in mice.
 It also causes a damping of amplitudes of daily temperature variations and of corticosterone production.[ref]